eth-cscs/abcpy/doc/source/getting_started.rst

     :lines: 9-10, 13, 16, 19
     :dedent: 4

-So, each student will receive some grade which is normally distributed, but this grade is determined by the other random variables defined.
-The model for the grade of the students now can be written as:
+So, each student will receive some grade without additional effects which is normally distributed, but then the final grade recieved will be a function of grade without additional effects and the other random variables defined beforehand (e.g., school location, class size and back ground).
+The model for the final grade of the students now can be written as:

 .. literalinclude:: ../../examples/backends/dummy/pmcabc_operations.py
     :language: python